your-diary/netrw_avoid_discarding_modified_buffer/README.md

 The way of debugging `netrw` is described in `:help netrw` but it is far from complete.
 Here is the more detailed instructions.

 1. Install the latest [`Netrw`](http://www.drchip.org/astronaut/vim/index.html#NETRW) and [`Decho`](http://www.drchip.org/astronaut/vim/index.html#DECHO), where the latter is a debugging plugin.
 To install them, download `.vbs.gz` files from the links, open each in vim, and execute `:source %` command.
 By this, plugins are installed under `~/.vim/`.
-(To uninstall them, just delete appropriate files under the directory.)
+Or you may want instead to execute `:UseVimball <destination path>` command to extract the contents to the specified directory.
+(To uninstall them, just delete appropriate files under the directory. `:RmVimball` command didn't work.)

 2. Create a minimal configuration file `minimal_vimrc` whose contents are shown below.
 This file is included in this project.